Swedish death metal: Origins

 Stockholm's Morbid and Nihilist were two of the earliest Swedish death metal bands, who both began to record music at Sunlight Studio around 1987 and 1988.
 The distinctive "buzzsaw" guitar tone which would become emblematic of the scene was pioneered early on by Nihilist guitarist Leffe Cuzner.
 It was created by using detuned electric guitars (usually C standard or lower), a maxed out Boss HM-2 Heavy Metal pedal, sometimes in combination with a single guitar through a Boss DS-1 Distortion pedal.
 As these groups gained attention locally, additional groups joined the scene in subsequent years including Carnage, Dismember and Treblinka.
 During this time, many members of the Stockholm scene began congregating in Stockholm Metro stations, where they would listen to music and party.
 This group called themselves Bajsligan, meaning "Army of Excrement" or "the Shit League".
 Outside of the city, Grave from Visby formed, who soon began associating with the members of the Stockholm scene.
 By 1989, this first wave of bands was beginning to conclude: newer groups like Carbonized and Afflicted Convulsion began to gain prominence in the scene and the members of Nihilist, Morbid and Carnage would soon fragment, founding Entombed and Unleashed, and reforming Dismember.

-Entombed released their debut album Left Hand Path in 1990, which not only marked them as the most prominent act in Swedish death metal, but also influenced a countless bands both locals and internationally.
+Entombed released their debut album Left Hand Path in 1990, which not only marked them as the most prominent act in Swedish death metal, but also influenced countless bands, both locally and internationally.
 The same year also saw the release of Carnage's Dark Recollections and Tiamat's Sumerian Cry two other albums which signified beginning of Swedish death metal's second wave.
 The four groups who eventually solidified themselves as the most prominent bands of this era were Entombed, Grave, Dismember and Unleashed.